samiul1221/TableMind/readme.md

-# 🍡 Mochi — ESP32 Voice Assistant
+# 🍡 TableMind — ESP32 and Raspberry Pi based Voice Assistant

 An always-listening, locally-run voice assistant built on an ESP32 + Raspberry Pi, featuring a hand-drawn animated face, smart home control, and natural conversation powered by on-device LLMs.